The Car Connection Nissan Rogue Sport Overview

 It’s hardly an off-roader, either, so don’t view it as a replacement for the now-departed Nissan Xterra.
 Instead, with car-like suspension and a fairly low roof line—the bigger Rogue is fully 6 inches taller—the Rogue Sport is a city-slicker crossover for buyers who want a high seating position and the ability to haul boxier items than will fit into a sedan.
 All-wheel drive will appeal to those in wintry climates.

 For 2018, the Rogue Sport is offered in S, SV, and SL trim levels.
-All come standard with power windows and locks plus an audio system with Bluetooth streaming and a backup camera.
+All come standard with power windows and locks plus an audio system with Bluetooth streaming and a rearview camera.
 Higher-spec models gain things like heated front seats, a heated steering wheel, a power driver’s seat, a moonroof, and a premium audio system with a 7.0-inch infotainment touchscreen.

 On the safety front, the Rogue Sport will be available with a surround-view camera system that displays a 360-degree overview of the vehicle.
 Additionally, various of the latest active-safety options are available.
 They include adaptive cruise control, automatic emergency braking with pedestrian detection, forward-collision alert, rear cross-traffic alert, and lane-departure warning.
 The full suite of active-safety systems is only offered on the Rogue Sport SL, however, the very highest trim level.
 The mid-grade trim, known as SV, offers just a subset, and the few buyers who choose the spartan Rogue S are entirely out of luck.